UHvibe/UHvibe.github.io/README.md

 ### Login

+After clicking on the 'LOGIN' button, the user is presented with login page, where they can enter their University of Hawaii username and password.
 <img width="1631" alt="uhvibe_login_page" src="https://user-images.githubusercontent.com/23148470/33913764-48316bb8-df3f-11e7-9cf7-0fa5e94d4839.png">

 ### Create Profile

+The user can input their information about themselves and their music interests/skills to allow other users to recognize them in the 'Search' page.
 <img width="1625" alt="uhvibe_create-profile_page" src="https://user-images.githubusercontent.com/23148470/33913807-6e3bf51c-df3f-11e7-81a2-0fcfb3fa4fbf.png">

 ### Edit Profile

+If the user decides to change any of their information, they have the option of editing their profile.
 <img width="1620" alt="uhvibe_edit-profile_page" src="https://user-images.githubusercontent.com/23148470/33913843-93e54250-df3f-11e7-837a-becf06841cf7.png">

 ### User Profile

+The user profile page allows the user to view their current profile information.
 <img width="1624" alt="uhvibe_user-profile_page" src="https://user-images.githubusercontent.com/23148470/33913875-b45a3194-df3f-11e7-8854-2ae6bee03730.png">

 ### Search

+The search page shows all the user profiles.
+The user has the option of filtering music genre interests to show specific user profiles.
+There is also an option to message specific users using the messaging feature.
 <img width="1625" alt="uhvibe_search-profile_page" src="https://user-images.githubusercontent.com/23148470/33913888-bfec4af6-df3f-11e7-8733-ba301f8d84d3.png">

 ### Messages

+The user is able to view both their received messages and their sent messages.
+Every message has a 'Read' option, that allows the user to see the contents of the message.
+New messages are indicated by the 'New' keyword and users are notified of new messages in the navigation bar (a red dot appears next to 'Messages' when you have a new message).
+Users will also be notified of any unfinished sent messages, which will be indicated by the 'Draft' keyword.
 <img width="1622" alt="uhvibe_messages_page" src="https://user-images.githubusercontent.com/23148470/33913919-df9aab7c-df3f-11e7-8be2-55b18ab46f03.png">

 <img width="1623" alt="uhvibe_sent-messages_page" src="https://user-images.githubusercontent.com/23148470/33913933-ecedf194-df3f-11e7-9e7b-89090ba962ee.png">

+When the user is finished reading their message, they have the option of going back to the mailbox, replying to the message, or deleting the message.
+If the user clicks on the 'Reply' button, it will bring the user to the 'Send-Message' page, which allows the user to write their message and send it.
+If the user clicks on the 'Delete' button, a 'confirmation' alert will appear to confirm if the user does, in fact, want to delete the message.
 <img width="1619" alt="uhvibe_read-message_page" src="https://user-images.githubusercontent.com/23148470/33913955-f8f8f7fe-df3f-11e7-9338-840dcbcea2d9.png">

 <img width="1624" alt="uhvibe_send-message_page" src="https://user-images.githubusercontent.com/23148470/33913961-02a84cbe-df40-11e7-8ddf-61a5308b9f81.png">